codemagic-ci-cd/codemagic-docs/content/integrations/lambdatest-integration.md

         curl --location --request POST 'https://manual-api.lambdatest.com/app/upload/realDevice' --header 'Authorization: Basic $LAMBDATEST' --form 'name="lambda1"' --form 'appFile=@"app/build/outputs/apk/release/app-release.apk"'
 ```

 **$LAMBDATEST** environment variable is a custom name and can be named to anything preferred.
-More info can ber found [here](https://docs.codemagic.io/variables/environment-variable-groups/) about how to set up variable groups with Codemagic.
+More info can be found [here](https://docs.codemagic.io/variables/environment-variable-groups/) about how to set up variable groups with Codemagic.
 The environment variable is the base64 encoded form of your username and access token.
 They need to be encoded with the following format [here](https://mixedanalytics.com/knowledge-base/api-connector-encode-credentials-to-base-64/):

 ```
 username:accesstoken